 Music is part of the Performing Arts Faculty and has 1 large, specialist teaching room and 3 practice rooms.
 Music is taught to all students in key stage 3 and is offered at key stage 4.
 Students in key stage 3 receive two hour-long lessons of Music per fortnight.

-In addition to this, all students have the opportunity to study an instrument with one of our visiting instrumental teachers.
+In addition to this all students have the opportunity to study an instrument with one of our visiting instrumental teachers.
 Most instrumental lessons are arranged during the school day with every effort made to ensure minimum disruption to lessons.
-Students receiving lessons are expected to participate in Hillcrests concerts and shows.
+Students receiving lessons are expected to participate in Hillcrest concerts and shows.